its-dhanya/Chat_Application/README.md

   - Allows the user to change the recipient dynamically during the chat.
   - Displays incoming messages in real-time.

+- **Chat-History**:
+  - Stores Chat history [Date , Time, Name of the sender and the message] in a text file.
+  - Attatched a sample Chat History File for reference.
 ## Requirements

 - A Linux-based OS (e.g., Ubuntu).